vay3t/ghostfer/README.md

-# go-macrecon
+# ghostfer
-MAC Recon Go version https://github.com/vay3t/tiny-macrecon/
+Passive hosts enumeration written in golang.

 # what is?
-Passive hosts enumeration written in golang.
 Sniffer that captures arp packets and delivers an output with the respective ip and mac address

 # Usage
 Need root